paf31/purescript-memoize/docs/Data/Function/Memoize.md

 The `Memoize` class identifies those function types which can be memoized.

-If the codomain type can be tabulated, then functions can be memoized.
+If the domain type can be tabulated, then functions can be memoized.

 ##### Instances
 ``` purescript